azdanov/design-sandbox/README.md

 ## Complex Form

 A form that can be seen in almost every cornet of the web.
-[Live version](https://unruffled-tereshkova-e5b6eb.netlify.com/settings).
+[View Settings Demo](https://design-sandbox.netlify.com/settings).

 | Desktop                                                                                                                         | Mobile                                                                                                                              |
 | ------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |